-Robin Goodwin, Elise Smith, Anna Six, Nicole Robb - Warwick University Michael Head, Markus Brede, Winfred Dotse-Gborgbortsi - University of Southampton Robin Thompson - University of Oxford Wirichida Pan-Ngum - University of Oxford and Mahidol Hospital (Thailand) Arunya Tuicomepee, Juthatip Wiwattanapantuwong, Dangkamon Napombeira - Chulalongkorn University (Thailand) John Odoom, University of Ghana and Eliasu Mumuni - University of Development Studies (Ghana)
+Robin Goodwin, Elise Smith, Anna Six, Nicole Robb - Warwick University Michael Head, Markus Brede, Winfred Dotse-Gborgbortsi - University of Southampton Robin Thompson - University of Oxford Wirichida Pan-Ngum - University of Oxford and Mahidol Hospital (Thailand) Arunya Tuicomepee, Juthatip Wiwattanapantuwong, Dangkamon Napombejra - Chulalongkorn University (Thailand) John Odoom, University of Ghana and Eliasu Mumuni - University of Development Studies (Ghana)

 Biochar as a sustainable building material Biochar is a charcoal-like substance, produced from organic waste biomass.
-It is carbon-rich and chemically-stable and therefore offers enormous potential to combat climate change.
+It is carbon-rich and chemicallystable and therefore offers enormous potential to combat climate change.
 This project aims to provide an evidence base for adopting biochar within building projects, providing awareness and reassurance of the technology to the building industry and the wider public about its use.
 The interdisciplinary approach brings together civil engineering, building modelling and social science to develop a techno-economic roadmap, with input from multiple stakeholders, that will match the best biochar applications to specific building models.
 The project will highlight the potential carbon and energy savings and affordability for different building types.
 Increasing the use of biochar in the buildings industry will contribute significantly to CO2 reductions, helping the government meet net zero emissions targets.

-Mehreen Gul, David Jenkins - Heriot-Watt University Dulini Fernando - Aston University Birmingham Moura Mehravar - University of Birmingham Project Partner Organisations: Built Environment Smarter Transformation (BE-ST), ecoLocked, Chartered Institution of Building Services Engineers (CIBSE), Enchar, Scottish Forestry, Carbonfuture, Stirling Developments, Energy Technology Partnership (ETP)
+Mehreen Gul, David Jenkins - Heriot-Watt University, Edinburgh Dulini Fernando - Aston University Birmingham Moura Mehravar - University of Birmingham Project Partner Organisations:

+Built Environment Smarter Transformation (BE-ST), ecoLocked, Chartered Institution of Building Services Engineers (CIBSE), Enchar, Scottish Forestry, Carbonfuture, Stirling Developments, Energy Technology Partnership (ETP)

 Using living artworks and citizen science to drive evidence-based pollinator conservation Pollinators globally are in precipitous decline, despite providing critical ecosystem services.
-Pollinator Pathmaker is an award-winning living artwork that addresses the pollinator crisis by algorithmically generating planting designs optimised for pollinator diversity, rather than using human garden design principles.
+Pollinator Pathmaker is an award-winning living artwork by Alexandra Daisy Ginsberg that addresses the pollinator crisis by algorithmically generating planting designs optimised for pollinator diversity, rather than using human garden design principles.
 The project will use Pollinator Pathmaker as a model system to explore how living artworks can conserve pollinator diversity in limited and fragmented urban green spaces and how these artworks empower publics to engage in nature-positive actions.

-Chris Kaiser-Bunbury - University of Exeter (PI) Jane Calvert - University of Edinburgh John Dupré - University of Exeter.

-Project Partner Organisations:
+Project Lead and Co-Leads: Chris Kaiser-Bunbury, John Dupré - University of Exeter Jane Calvert - University of Edinburgh Project Partner Organisations: Alexandra Daisy Ginsberg Ltd

-ADG Ltd

-ESCAPE:

-Engaging Science and the Creative Arts to Prepare for Eruptions Understanding the behaviour of volcanoes is hampered because we cannot see directly what is happening underground.
+POLLINATOR THE UNIVERSITY of EDINBURGH PATHMAKER ALEXANDRA DAISY GINSBERG ESCAPE: Engaging science and the creative arts to prepare for eruptions Understanding the behaviour of volcanoes is hampered because we cannot see directly what is happening underground.
 As a result, expert opinions during a crisis are often contradictory.
 The ESCAPE project aims to apply techniques from participatory theatre to resolve the contradictions, using the restless Campi Flegrei volcano, near Naples in Italy, as a case study.
 The results will have real-world application to forecasting eruptions; they will deliver a template for embedding interdisciplinary thinking into evaluating incomplete information and, by combining artistic and scientific creativity, they will forge new understandings of the world around us.

-Christopher Kilburn - UCL Niamh Dowling - RADA Amy Donovan - University of Cambridge Carmen Solana - University of Portsmouth.
-Project Partner Organisations: INGV-Osservatorio Vesuviano, University of Naples, Archè Teatro.
+Christopher Kilburn - University College London Niamh Dowling - RADA Amy Donovan - University of Cambridge Carmen Solana - University of Portsmouth.
+Project Partner Organisations:

+INGV-Osservatorio Vesuviano, University of Naples, Archè Teatro.